csu-hci-projects/FA24-KivettN-EbertM/README.md

 # Max:
 Developed the menu (Level 1) with a start and quit button.

-Implemented level transition functionality between levels.
+Could not Implemented level transition functionality between levels.

 Set up targets and ammo pickups.

 Coded the ammo system to display ammo count and restrict shooting when out of ammo.

-Designed Level 3 gameplay layout, and loop back to Level 1.
+Designed Level 3 gameplay layout

+Could not loop back to Level 1.

 # Noah:
-Designed and implemented hazards that reduce player health on collision.
+Designed and implemented hazards

+Could not have hazards reduce player health on collision.

-Created the health system for the player, with automatic restart on death.
+Created the health system for the player

 Implemented health pickups and capped health at 100.

-Set up the target health system to handle target destruction at zero health.
+Could not set up the target health system to handle target destruction at zero health.

 Designed Level 2 gameplay layout.

 Project Setup and Dependancies